MicrosoftDocs/win32/desktop-src/WsdApi/thismodelmetadata.md

 ---
-Description: 'Defines the manufacturer and model metadata for the device to be implemented.
-This element is used for device implementations (hosts) only.' ms.assetid: '2ebd3092-39aa-469c-a8c9-23f373ba0e66'
+Description: Defines the manufacturer and model metadata for the device to be implemented.
+This element is used for device implementations (hosts) only. ms.assetid: 2ebd3092-39aa-469c-a8c9-23f373ba0e66
 title: thisModelMetadata element
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # thisModelMetadata element